Rockets fired at Israel from Lebanon, drawing Israeli fire

 While the Iranian-backed group routinely states its readiness for another confrontation with Israel, analysts believe it is keen to avoid one for now as its fighters aid President Bashar al-Assad's forces in the Syrian civil war.

-(Additional reporting by Dan Williams in Jerusalem; Writing by Tom Perry in Beirut; Editing by Sandra Maler)
+(Additional reporting by Dan Williams in Jerusalem; Writing by Tom Perry in Beirut; Editing by Sandra Maler and Ron Popeski)